FAQs

 Does Lowcountry Food Bank provide collection boxes for my food drive and how do I get them?

-Unfortunately, food drive boxes will no longer be available.
+Unfortunately, food drive boxes are no longer available.
 In an effort to minimize our carbon footprint, we are asking food drive participants to reuse any sort of cardboard boxes you already have.
 Amazon or USPS boxes are most common.

 Thank you for understanding and we hope this doesn’t cause too much of an inconvenience for you.